NAJC Endowment Fund

 The scholarship was created as tangible symbol of cooperation between Japanese Canadians and Canadian Mennonites subsequent to a formal apology that was offered to Japanese Canadians by Mennonite Central Committee Canada on behalf of Canadian Mennonites.
 It is intended to assist the protection of minority and human rights in Canada and to reduce the potential for abuse of cultural minorities such as that suffered by Japanese Canadians during World War II.
 Applications may be made online at packet 2020

-NAJC and Roger Sachio Obata C.M.
+Roger Sachio Obata C.M.
 Prize in International Human Rights Law

 The Roger Obata Prize is awarded annually by Osgoode Hall Law School to the student who obtains the highest standing in the International Human Rights course.
 In the event that this course is not offered an equivalent course designated by the Law School will be substituted.